 ~ Mokulele Airlines

-Makani Kai is not at the mainland terminal- about a 10 min taxi ride.
+~ Makani Kai Airlines (Makani Kai is not at the mainland terminal in Honolulu – about a 10 min taxi ride.)

 Auto and Taxi

-While it is not necessary for you to rent a car, there will be down time during the workshop when you will have some time to explore the island on your own.
-There are five car rental options on the island;
+While it is not necessary for you to rent a car, there is usually down time during the workshop when you will have time to explore the island on your own.
+There are four car rental options on the island:

-DIRECTIONS: From the airport.
-Turn left at the T-intersection onto Highway 460 (towards Kaunakakai), then left again onto the Kalae Hwy 470 towards Kualapu'u.
+Driving Directions: From the airport.
+Turn left at the T-intersection onto Highway 460 (towards Kaunakakai), then left again onto the Kalae Hwy 470 towards Kualapu’u.
 Drive three miles north, uphill, and turn right at the 3 mile marker.
 Press the yellow button on the pole before the gate and enter.
-After dropping your luggage, park above the Lodge at the end of the private drive on the LEFT, between the trees.
+After dropping your luggage at the end of the road, park above the Lodge near the end of the private drive on the LEFT, between the trees.
 Please do not keep your car in the turnaround in front of the lodge.